indmdev/Free-Telegram-Store-Bot/README.md

 # Free-Telegram-Store-Bot
 A Basic Telegram Store Bot you can use for selling your products and services and manage your orders.

-Be the first to know when this program is ready by joining our new channel: https://t.me/InDMDevBots
+For more Bots like this, and to be the first to know when this program is ready by joining our new channel: https://t.me/InDMDevBots

 # While you wait for this code to be ready.